Engaging Growth July 2026

 How does Engaging Growth compare?

-People working in Engaging Growth are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Engaging Growth are more engaged than Local Councils AU & NZ, Local Councils Australia, Higher Education, and Government Administration.

-The highest scoring question for Engaging Growth had 94% of people agreeing that they know how their work contributes to the goals of %[Company]% (+4% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Engaging Growth had 94% of people agreeing that they understand how their work contributes to %[Company]%'s mission (+1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Engaging Growth were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 11% of people disagreeing (-6% below average).
+People in Engaging Growth were generally least favourable about Decision Making, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 8% of people disagreeing (-6% below average).

 Which questions matter the most?